iotexproject/iotex-docs/docs/developer/hardware/pebble-power-on.md

 - **Cellular and GPS antenna**: these two caoxial inputs allow the connection of a GPS and/or a cellular external antennas

+<div id="board-layout-image"></div>

 ![](/img/developer/pebble-layout.jpg)

 ## Inserting a SIM card

 Insert a IoT Micor-SIM into the SIM card slot and press until it's locked inside.
 The Pebble tracker supports both LTE and NB-IoT radio standards: check which one is supported in your country and that the SIM card is compliant with te same standard.
 Pebble Tracker comes with NB-IoT firmware preinstalled: if you need LTE instead, then you will be required to flash the refpective LTE firmware (see [TODO: Flashing the firmware](TODO: Flashing the firmware)).

-## Connecting the GPS Antenna
+## Connecting the LTE Antenna

-If you want to use Pebble Tracker GPS data, its preferable to connect the GPS antenna.
-Find the GPS Antenna connector on the board and carefully conenct the antenna.
+Locate the LTE Antenna connector on the board and carefully conenct the antenna you find in the Pebble Tracker package.
 The antenna also provides an adesive strip to conveniently fix it to any surface.

 ## Connecting a battery